igor-martynov/dfrsync/README.md

  - [ ] redesign page header
  - [ ] post-replication and pre-replication command
  - [ ] ensure size of command output log is suffucient
+ - [ ] check/validate replication src and dest
+ - [ ] check/validate replication options

+SECURITY:

+Please remember to change SECRET_KEY and DEBUG in settings.py at least.